timjstewart/api-script/README.md

 The `provides "serverName" from header "X-Server"` syntax specifies that a value with the name `serverName` will be extracted from a response header named `X-Server`.

-# Tokens
+# Dependencies

-If one or more requests require tokens, you can define an additional request to create a token and specify that it provides that token value given the provides syntax shown above.
+If one or more requests require values from other requests, you can specify that dependency via the `dependsOn` statement.

-Then you can create other requests that require tokens and specify that those requests can get their token from the request that creates the token using the `tokenSource` syntax.

 Here is an example of a request that creates a token and a request that requires that token.